lusocoding/dotnet-newshit-template/readme.md

 ## Roadmap
 I think this is it.
 Do not expect further developments or releases... but they can happen.
 Who knows!?

+## Thank you
+A big thanks to @psijkof .
+This wouldn't be possible without your concept! :D Another big thanks to the team that is currently working with me.
+A lot of productive team lunches since we started!